 After all, until Gatorade came along in the early 1970s, there were no sports drinks really.
 Prior to 1986, Powerbars didn’t exist and gels only debuted at the Hawaii Ironman in 1988 - does anyone else remember the original Leppin Squeezy gel in clear packets?!
 Yet, for a very long time before all of these innovations, athletes had been training incredibly hard and busting out impressive performances in a whole host of gruelling events without access to the vast array of sports nutrition that’s available nowadays.

-Maybe partly because of this, and also as there’s a definite trend towards more of us using ‘real food’ nutrition in races and training again these days, a group of slightly maverick sports scientists and endurance athletes from the University of Montana set up a really novel piece of research last year.
+A group of slightly maverick sports scientists and endurance athletes from the University of Montana set up a really novel piece of research in 2015.

 Essentially what they managed to demonstrate was that, when it comes to recovering between intense bouts of endurance exercise, eating a carefully selected bunch of items from a McDonalds or Burger King menu can be pretty much as effective as taking in a targeted suite of sports nutrition products.